 Safety Hazard and Incident Reporting

-At the University of San Francisco (USF), safety is our top priority.
+At the University of San Francisco (USF), safety is a top priority.
 Environmental Health & Safety (EH&S) and Risk Management are committed to developing a culture where safety and health are core values, adopted and practiced throughout all levels of the University.

 This page serves as a central hub for reporting hazards, unsafe conditions, and incidents on or off campus.
-All faculty, staff, and students have a role to play - ensuring people under their direction have all that they need to work and study safely, using good judgment and adhering to environmental health and safety precautions, and looking out for each other to avoid injuries, illnesses, and environmental harm.
+All faculty, staff, and students have a role to play - ensuring people under their direction have all that they need to work and study safely, using good judgment, adhering to environmental health and safety precautions, and looking out for each other to avoid injuries, illnesses, and environmental harm.
 When something goes wrong or even almost goes wrong and when something just doesn’t seem safe, it is important to report concerns to supervisors and/or EH&S.

 What is a "Hazard"?